 Further southwest on Pinto Basin Road is the Ocotillo Patch.
 Ocotillos are a spiny desert shrub that bloom beautiful reddish orange blooms after rain in the spring, summer and fall.
 Unless you know how much precipitation the park has received, there’s a chance the Ocotillos will look brown.
 Still, it must be beautiful when they are all blooming.

 Hiking isn’t the only thing to do in the park.
-Joshua Tree has an abundance of unpaved roads.
-If you have a four wheel drive, you can explore much more of the park.
+Joshua Tree NP has an abundance of unpaved roads.
+If you have a four wheel drive, which we did not, you can explore much more of the park.
 Geology Road is an 18 miles unpaved road with 16 stops that make up a self guided tour of the different geological features.

 Joshua Tree is also a well known destination for climbers, equestrians and bird watchers.
 Check out the park website for more on these activities.